runnynosepenguin/palaeo/content/posts/ebm1d.md

 lats_frac = np.sin(lats_rad + delta_rad) - np.sin(lats_rad - delta_rad)
 ```

-# Albedo for each band and mean albedo
+**Albedo for each band and mean albedo**

-The array alb is initially assigned the values of ALB\_ICE\_FREE, representing the albedo for each latitudinal band without ice cover. alb\_sum is calculated by summing the product of each albedo value and its corresponding surface area fraction. alb\_mean is obtained by dividing alb\_sum by the sum of the surface area fractions.
+The array `alb` is initially assigned the values of `ALB_ICE_FREE`, representing the `albedo` for each latitudinal band without ice cover. `alb_sum` is calculated by summing the product of each albedo value and its corresponding surface area fraction. `alb_mean` is obtained by dividing `alb_sum` by the sum of the surface area fractions.

 ```python
 alb = ALB_ICE_FREE